api3dao/old-api3-docs/docs/beacon/v0.1/introduction/hackathon.md

 :::

-Before a smart contract can read a beacon value, it first needs to be whitelisted.
+Before a smart contract can read a Beacon value, it first needs to be whitelisted.
 This is a way for API providers to protect and monetize their data.
 For production there will be different means of whitelisting.
 However, for the hackaton all of the Amberdata endpoints can be self-whitelisted.
-This means that when you deploy a smart contract that reads the beacon value you can whitelist that beacon yourself.
+This means that when you deploy a smart contract that reads the Beacon value you can whitelist that Beacon yourself.

-::: warning Whitelisting works per beacon reader
+::: warning Whitelisting works per Beacon reader

-When you deploy multiple beacon reader smart contracts, each of them needs to whitelisted.
-However, you need to whitelist a particular beacon reader only once.
+When you deploy multiple Beacon reader smart contracts, each of them needs to whitelisted.
+However, you need to whitelist a particular Beacon reader only once.

 :::

 ### Whitelisting using API3 services API

-If you created your application using the service CLI or downloaded beacon reader example project, you can whitelist it using `whitelist-reader` script.
+If you created your application using the service CLI or downloaded Beacon reader example project, you can whitelist it using `whitelist-reader` script.
 Refer to the [README.md](https://github.com/api3dao/beacon-reader-example) and [implementation](https://github.com/api3dao/beacon-reader-example/blob/main/scripts/whitelist-reader.js)